 Searching For Genealogy and Family History

-Many people have decided that both of these terms are one and the same and can be used interchangeably.
-The term ‘genealogy‘ is in fact searched online twice as much as ‘family history’.
+Many people have decided that both of these terms are the same and can be used interchangeably.
+The term ‘genealogy‘ is searched online twice as much as ‘family history’.

 Building Our Family Tree